 Swindler Cadence Morello was tasked to investigate an individual who was stealing modified conductors sold by the Romano Family–an organization she is an associate of.
 She tracked the individual down to the TwinStars Pub and disguised herself as a patron.
 Just as she revealed the man and her own true colors, she was caught in a mysterious explosion.

 Twin Cities, Gemini

 “I’m tellin’ ya!
 I’m tellin’ ya!”
 Cadence snapped, slapping her hand against her chest with each clipped syllable.
 “Ya need to check me over again!
-What if ya missed something?!”
+What if ya missed somethin’?!”

 She was dressed in a loosely buttoned, long-sleeved blouse that came down to her knees.
 While wearing it, she knew she looked like a child.
 The man who sat across from her on a metal stool wore a crisp white lab coat and a pair of white gloves.
-He almost looked like a highly esteemed doctor.
+He looked like a highly-esteemed doctor.
 Papers, shiny tools, and bandages cluttered the tables lining the walls of the room around them.
-While sitting within this room, Cadence figured the two of them looked like they were a regular doctor and patient.
+While sitting within this room together, Cadence figured the two of them looked like they were a regular doctor and patient.